 Why are these cases more difficult?

-Besides the obvious reality that more vehicles are involved in these accidents and more investigation is required, they are also more difficult because each trucking company will do everything they can in order to protect their driver so that they won’t be held liable.
+Besides the obvious reality that more vehicles are involved in these accidents and more investigation is required, they are also more difficult because each trucking company will do everything they can in order to protect their driver so that they won't be held liable.
 Often, each trucking company has their own separate lawyer who will begin to take action immediately after an accident.
-For example, even if the police reports don’t include information from the black box data, the trucking company’s lawyer will have access to this information.
-The lawyer will often call the driver or come to the scene of the accident to tell the truck driver what to say or not say.
+For example, even if the police reports don't include information from the black box data, the trucking company's lawyer will have access to this information.
+The lawyer will often call the driver or come to the scene of the accident to coach the truck driver on what to say or not say.
 He or she may also take photos from the scene in a way that will look most favorable to his or her client.
 These small things can skew information in their favor.
-This is a problem because the innocent drivers who may be seriously injured could be prevented from getting the compensation they deserve.
+This is a problem, because the innocent drivers who may be seriously injured could be prevented from getting the compensation they deserve.

 Beginning an Investigation